 From septic c*nt to cockish moll, nasty slit to wh*re pipe and f*ckstress, it’s a rude hoot a minute.
 Never more so than when venom’s spat backwards and forwards between a fuming Margaret and Lydia, desperate to get in a mortally wounding last word.
 Even better, in a true testament to the research that goes into the show, the vast majority of these colourful cusses are period-appropriate, and ripe for rancid reclamation.

-A complete box set of Harlots - seasons 1, 2 and the brand new season 3 - is now available to stream at SBS On Demand.
-Season 3 episodes premiere on SBS VICELAND at 8:30pm Fridays.
+A complete box set of Harlots - seasons 1, 2 and season 3 - is now available to stream at SBS On Demand.

 Start from the beginning